One-eyed-warrior/SAGAN/README.md

 (kinda works but WIP still)

-Still trying to figure out the mode collapse issue
+Still trying to figure out the mode collapse issue, somehow seems to be related to batch sizes